 Best.
 Advice.
 Ever.

-Why I personally do not believe in Organized Religion has so many facets and I could honestly write forever and spout off numerous studies in support of my opinion for a secular household.
+Why I personally do not believe in Organized Religion has so many facets and I could honestly write forever, spouting off numerous studies in support of my opinion for a secular household.
 But I will not do that to you.

-My MAIN reason is the fact that I want my children to be kind & loving humans not because a GOD says so, but because that is who THEY choose to be.
+My main reason for raising children in a secular home is that I want my children to be kind & loving humans not because a god says so, but because that is who they choose to be.

 I never want to use fear-based tactics on my children in order for them to behave or force them to believe in something that does not feel right for them.